 This module aims to develop understanding of factors that influence animal health and agents that cause ill health.

 - Educational visit to Chester Zoo with talk on conservation.

 - Educational visit to Yorkshire Wildlife Park to view a different type of animal collection.

 - Optional educational visit to London Natural History Museum.

 Where will I study?

-Study is based mainly at the Wigfield Centre, Haverlands Lane, Worsbrough, Barnsley S70 5NQ
+Study is based mainly at Wigfield Farm, Haverlands Lane, Worsbrough, Barnsley S70 5NQ

 What equipment will I need?